 All ultrasonic cleaners have three main components:

-1. Ultrasonic generator or power supply that converts electrical energy from the wall (115VAC/60Hz) to high voltage and high frequency, which is then applied to ultrasonic transducers.
+1. Ultrasonic generator or power supply that converts electrical energy from the wall (115VAC/60Hz) to high voltage and high frequency, then applied to ultrasonic transducers.
 2. Ultrasonic transducers convert high voltage and frequency to mechanical vibration.

-3. A cleaning tank that receives the mechanical energy and causes the cleaning media pressure to rise above and bellow the atmospheric pressure, thereby causing the formation and collapse of bubbles in the liquid.
+3. A cleaning tank that receives the mechanical energy and causes the cleaning media pressure to rise above and below the atmospheric pressure, thereby causing the formation and collapse of bubbles in the liquid.
 This process produces an intense scrubbing action that removes sediments from the submerged parts.
 Ultrasonic cleaning equipment ranges from small bench-top units to larger capacity machines up to several thousand-gallon models.
-The smaller units are self-contained with a built-in power supply, and with the tank, heater and controls all within a single enclosure.
-The larger systems require the power supply to be a separate console, and the very large units may utilize immersible transducers which could then be mounted on the bottom or the side of the cleaning tank.
+The smaller units are self-contained with a built-in power supply and the tank, heater, and controls within a single enclosure.
+The larger systems require the power supply to be a separate console, and the very large units may utilize immersible transducers, which could then be mounted on the bottom or the side of the cleaning tank.
 Effective application of the ultrasonic cleaning process requires a number of parameters, such as operating frequency, watts per gallon of liquid, transducer efficiency, cleaning tank design, and liquid temperature.
 SonicWise has the experience and knowledge to design and manufacture the most efficient, rugged, and cost-effective ultrasonic cleaners for each application.